SEO My Website Guru SEO Blog

 • Accurate hours, categories, and attributes

-Google pulls all this data into AI summaries, map results, and the local pack.
-Incomplete or stale profiles lose exposure.
+Google pulls this data into AI summaries, map results, and the local pack.
+Incomplete or outdated profiles lose exposure.
+Businesses that treat GBP as part of their core website strategy gain stronger placement than those that rely on Google My Business basics alone.

 Increasing Engagement and Interaction